Volunteer with Us

 In addition to the adult volunteer program, Doctors Medical Center also has a Junior Volunteer program for high school students.
 The volunteers work a four-hour shift once a week and learn responsibility as they gain experience and confidence for the future.

-Students in 9th-11th grade with a GPA of 3.0 or above are eligible to apply.
-The application process opens twice a year in the spring and in the fall.
+Students in 9th-11th grade are eligible to apply and must commit to completing one four-hour shift per week for a minimum of one year.
+The application process opens twice a year, typically in the spring and in the fall.
 For updates on when applications become available, please follow Doctors Medical Center on Facebook and Instagram.

 If you have additional questions on the Junior Volunteer Program, please call (209) 576-3687.